 Sandrich had in mind another SNL comic turned movie star, Chevy Chase for the lead role, but Chase, whose previous collaboration with Sandrich had been the disastrous “Seems Like Old Times“, turned it down.

 Sandrich was then beginning to consider Three’s Company’s lead, John Ritter for the part,

 When his agent, Mike Ovitz suggested Belushi for the role, Sandrich was completely resistant, stating he did not want Belushi’s brand of broad slapstick in such a project.
 But, then the associate suggested viewing his performance in “Continental Divide”.
 Sure enough, at a screening, although Sandrich disliked the film, he did see a potential in Belushi’s subtle performance as an unusual romantic lead, and agreed to send him the script.

 In a meeting with Sandrich and manager Bernie Brillstein, Belushi, who loved the concept, made it known that Sandrich’s worries were unfounded, as he wanted to break out of his pigeonholed image and wanted to be heard as a performer.

 was hearing a different story.
 According to one of his assistants, Michael Ovitz, Belushi’s new role was to be a return to his Bluto persona.
 Eisner, albeit skeptical about the project, was a fan of Belushi and organized a meeting.

-Meanwhile, John was unsatisfied with the current draft, requested that the script be re-written by his friend, actor and SNL writer Don Novello,
+Meanwhile, John was unsatisfied with the current draft, and requested that the script be re-written by his friend, actor and SNL writer Don Novello,

 most known for his character of Father Guido Sarducci.
 Novello agreed that the script was troubled, and signed on.